- The Center provides incubation services to enterprises that focus on solutions to climate change

 More on Kenya CIC

 - The Kenya Climate Ventures identifies partners for co-investment in clean and green innovations

 - The fund offers investments between $100,000 to $500,000 to high-potential, green companies

 The World Bank Group’s infoDev program is building out the Kenya Climate Ventures (KCV), an early stage investment company set up by the KCIC to invest in start-up and early stage climate-technology firms in Kenya that have high growth-potential.
 KCV provides patient risk capital coupled with high-touch management assistance to the companies it invests in, enabling them to scale.
 Investments range between $100,000 to $500,000.
-Focusing on early stage firms that are considered too risky by later stage investors, KCV complements Kenya’s venture finance eco-system. infoDev’s funding and support is helping KCV establish a strong base of operations and initial investing, with a goal to “crowd-in” investors and strategic funders to accelerate its long-term objectives and scaling.
+Focusing on early stage firms that are considered too risky by later stage investors, KCV complements Kenya’s venture finance eco-system. infoDev’s support is helping KCV establish a strong base of operations and initial investments, with a goal to “crowd-in” investors and strategic funders to accelerate its long-term objectives and scaling.

 - The Pilot seeks to adapt successful business models for export to other markets

 - The "diffusion" can be in the form of franchising, licensing, joint ventures etc.

 - 3 business models and local parties in the "export" market will participate in the pilot study

 - The pilot will lead to a methodology, which can ramp up the export of green business models

 The pilot seeks to adapt successful business models — which have passed the proof of concept, trial and error stages, and have successfully been implemented in one market — and export them to other markets.
 Business models and innovation that are commercially viable in one market are “de-risked.”
 The main objective of the pilot is to facilitate international business model replication and adaptation.